dji-sdk/Onboard-SDK-Doc/source/modules/missionplan/README.md

 #### Warnings and Caveats

 * **Leave plenty of open space in all directions in the area between your current location and the planned spiral.** The entry trajectory is planned in real time to provide the smoothest entry into the trajectory such that the entire spiral is executed at constant velocity.
 This means the entry curve might go wider that you expect in the area leading up to the spiral.
 The farther you are from the planned spiral, the wider the entry curve - this is to ensure a smooth 'slingshot' maneuver to enter the spiral.
 This behavior might change in an upcoming release.
-* **Use the gain tuning with caution - in particular, do NOT modify the thrust scaling for M100/M100 based setups.** We assume no responsibilities for crashes due to bad gain selection.
+* **Use the gain tuning with caution - in particular, do NOT modify the *thrust scaling* for M100/M600 based setups.** The operator must assume sole responsibility for the safe operation of the vehicle.
+* **Collision Avoidance with Precision Missions is in beta**.
+See the [limitations](../collision-avoidance/collision-avoidance.html) of the collision avoidance features for more.
+The operator must assume sole responsibility for the safe operation of the vehicle.

 #### Some Notes on Behavior

 * The drone will not execute missions that start below 2m AGL.
 If you request a lower height, it will automatically change it to 2m.
 * MSL altitude is not supported through the mission planning interface and has not been adequately tested.
 The suite is designed to prefer MSL heights over AGL heights, which will be enabled once we add MSL heights to the planning software; we ask that you do not change the MSL value (-9999) in the json file and instead only plan missions using height above takeoff point.
-* Staying within the new velocity limits might still lead to infeasible trajectories depending on how far away the spiral is from the current location.
+* Staying within the velocity limits might still lead to infeasible trajectories depending on how far away the spiral is from the current location.
 Tweak the spiral velocity and radii to make it feasible.
 * The start angle parameter does not rotate the spiral to the desired angle; it merely enters the first loop of a 0&deg; spiral at the position corresponding to the specified start angle.
 * Always, if there are any suspicions that the drone might crash, switch out of F mode ([P mode for A3 FW > 1.5.0.0](../../appendix/releaseNotes.html#Notes-for-using-Onboard-SDK-with-the-new-a3-v1-5-0-0-fw)) and the drone will stop following.